SFrijters/DLBC/README.md

 - To build the code a D compiler is required (obviously).
 In particular, because of the use of the new multidimensional array syntax, a frontend version v2.066.0 or later is required.
 The code currently compiles with DMD, as well as GDC and LDC2.
 GDC currently achieves the best performance.
 - The use of [DUB](http://code.dlang.org/download) as an installer is recommended (and is required for testing).
 - To run the simulation code, the [MPICH 3.1](http://www.mpich.org/) and [HDF5 1.8.13](http://www.hdfgroup.org/HDF5/) libraries are required.
+- The multidimensional arrays exhibit problems in v2.067.0 and above.
+As we ideally want to replace it with the upcoming stdlib implementation, it will not be supported for the time being.

 ### Additional requirements